 History and Ceramic Museum of Biot

-Wandering through the cobbled streets, I passed the Biot History and Ceramic Museum.
-It’s not famous like the Léger Museum, but a sign outside said that it was run by volunteers and that they very much appreciated visitors, and how can you not go into a museum that actually asks you to stop there, even if you’re pressed for time because you have only one day in Biot?
+Instead of finding it, I found the Biot History and Ceramic Museum.
+It’s not famous like the Léger Museum, but a sign outside said that it was run by volunteers and that they very much appreciated visitors.
+How can you not go into a museum that actually asks you to stop there, even if you’re pressed for time because you have only one day in Biot?

-In the History and Ceramic Museum of Biot, I learned that the town, which is now famous for glass, was famous before for its ceramics and that in the 1600s at least 40 pottery makers lived in the town.
-A region rich in clay, Biot’s earthenware specialty was Amphorae, giant storage jars called Amphorae were its specialty.
+In the History and Ceramic Museum, I learned that the town, which is now famous for glass, was famous before for its ceramics, and that in the 1600s at least 40 pottery makers lived in the town.
+A region rich in clay, Biot’s earthenware specialty was Amphorae, giant storage jars for keeping oil or wine.

 Today, glass has trumped amphorae as Biot’s vessels of choice.
 If you’re interested in a fine souvenirs and shopping, you’ll likely be tempted to buy some.
 You can either just stroll though town and purchase some type of glassworks in the small shops and ateliers, or you can salivate over the glass at La Verriere de Biot.